HanThitNyiNyi/BDA602/README.md

 # BDA602
-Public Repository for BDA602 Project code
+This is the Public Repository for our BDA602 Project by Ethan Nyi Nyi, Wayne McClellan and Maedeh Rahimi Mashkeleh.

+Included in this repository, are the jupyter notebooks used to run the CNN and SVM models used in our classifications.